 Those staff who are involved in the provision of childcare, must ensure that they are not under the influence of alcohol or drugs when on duty.
-The EYFS DSL will ensure appropriate action is taken and inform the Head immediately if there is a suspicion or staff have reported to them that they know someone to be under the influence of either substance.
-Any concerns by staff must be raised with the EYFS DSL in the first instance or the Head if the EYFS DSL is unavailable.
+The Head /DSL will ensure appropriate action is taken and inform the Head immediately if there is a suspicion or staff have reported to them that they know someone to be under the influence of either substance.
+Any concerns by staff must be raised with the Head.

-36. Whistleblowing
+39. Whistleblowing